Proactive Biofilm Surveillance™

 Q: How do conditioning films and divalent cations increase attachment risk?

-Hardness ions (Ca²⁺/Mg²⁺) can reduce charge repulsion and help cells approach surfaces; residual proteins/fats/minerals can form conditioning films that mask inherent resistance and create new binding sites—both elevate biofilm risk.
+Hardness ions (Ca²⁺/Mg²⁺) can reduce charge repulsion and help cells approach surfaces.
+Residual proteins/fats/minerals can form conditioning films that mask inherent resistance and create new binding sites.
+Both elevate biofilm risk.

 Q: Where should we focus sampling and verification?